University of Washington School of Public Health

 Departments & Programs

-Health Services — Health Services focuses on the organization, financing, and effectiveness of health care and public health, emphasizing how societal resources are used to respond to individual and population health needs.
-Students receive a rigorous academic education as well as practical experience and networking opportunities with professionals in our local communities and beyond.
+Health Services focuses on the organization, financing, and effectiveness of health care and public health, emphasizing how societal resources are used to respond to individual and population health needs.
 Bachelor’s and master’s degrees are available in public health, health services administration, health information management, and health services research.
 A doctorate and post-doctoral research opportunities are available in health services research.